JacksiroKe/MdiTabCtrl/README.md

 # MDI TAB CONTROL

-A highly configurable MDI tab control for c# to use as tabbed MDI forms ...
+Well behold a highly configurable MDI tab control for c# to use as tabbed MDI forms
 <img src="screenshots/mditabcontrol2.png"/>

 ## FEATURES OF THIS CONTROL